 Practitioners promote the characteristics of effective teaching and learning by:

+Assessment plays an important part in helping parents/carers and practitioners recognise children’s progress, understand their needs and to plan activities and support.
 Formative assessment is an integral part of the learning and development process.
-Children’s development and learning is best supported starting from the child and then matching interactions and experiences to meet the child’s needs.
+Children’s development and learning is best supported starting from the child, understanding their interests, what they know and can do and then providing interactions and teaching/learning experiences to meet the child’s needs.
 At St George’s, assessment for learning follows the observation, assessment and planning cycle.
 A range of evidence is gathered, including contributions from the children, parents/carers and practitioners.
-Sources of evidence may be recorded but assessment does not take practitioners away from the children for long periods of time.
-Staff use their own expert, professional judgements, drawing on their knowledge of the child.
+Sources of evidence may be recorded but assessment does not take practitioners away from interaction with children for long periods of time.
+Practitioners use their own expert, professional judgements, drawing on their knowledge of the child.
 Assessments are shared with parents/carers to enable them to understand their child’s progress and so they can support next steps for learning at home.

-An initial baseline assessment is completed within the first six weeks of children starting Nursery and the statutory Reception Baseline Assessment is taken in the first six weeks in which a child starts Reception.
+An initial baseline assessment, which prioritises the prime areas, is completed within the first few weeks of children starting Nursery.
+The statutory Reception Baseline Assessment is taken in the first six weeks in which a child starts Reception.

 Reliable summative assessment grows out of formative assessment.
 Using professional judgements and any documented on-going evidence, termly assessments are recorded on a tracking system.
-This is used to identify attainment, monitor progress and identify targeted areas for support and development.
+This is used to identify attainment, monitor progress and identify any areas for targeted support and development.

 The Early Years Foundation Stage Profile, which is based on the areas of learning and development, is completed in the final term of the Reception year.
 Practitioners use a range of evidence to assess development against the Early Learning Goals, indicating if children are meeting expected levels, or not yet reaching expected levels (emerging).
 This profile reflects practitioners knowledge of the child and professional judgements, observations, assessments and discussions with the child, parents/carers.
 It is then shared with parents and is also used to support the transition into Year One.
 Parents also receive a written report that includes information about progress against the Early Learning Goals.